 - When it seems comfortable with that, start putting your hand in the cage.

 - Hold some treats in your hands so that it will approach.

 - Once it comes to you without hesitation, move on to touching it directly.

 Once your conure is comfortable with your hand, you can begin teaching it tricks.

 This will teach them to respond to you and trust your judgment.
 This also provides interaction between you, so your conure mentally integrates you into its flock.

 - Pressing your finger against its lower chest.

 - When it does, give it a treat.

 - Begin with simple words like “Hello,” “Goodbye,” or “Are you hungry?”

-- Speak directly to the bird and put some excitement in your voice.
+- Speak directly to them and put some excitement in your voice.

-- It may take a few weeks before the bird starts to imitate the noises.
+- It may take a few weeks before it imitates the noises.

-- Make sure to reward the conure with treats and praise when it succeeds.
+- Reward them with treats and praise when it succeeds.

 Conure parrots make good pets.
-As long as you’re willing to commit enough time, energy, and love, they’ll reciprocate and bond with you.
+If you’re willing to share time, they’ll start to bond with you.
 If done right, you could end up with a funny, entertaining, and loving avian companion for many 20-30 years.